nvtcacenco-dev/client/README.md

 This piqued my curiosity and I dove deeper into the rabbit hole of optimization.
 From my research I had two options:

 1) Use a CDN to deliver pre-rendered pages - which to me felt like treating the symptoms and not the core issue.
-2) Use the right tool for the right job - the obvious solution was SSR with Next.js, which is what I'm currently working on right now, namely migrating to Next.js.
+2) Use the right tool for the right job - the obvious solution was SSR with Next.js, which is what I'm currently working on right now, namely migrating to Next.js and most likely creating a new big project utilizing this knowledge.

 I have as a personal goal, set a restriction on myself.
 I have refused to use guides, templates or pre-built components unless I could build something similar, in functionality and visually, myself.
 This has given me a great and fun environment to expand my knowledge, develop my skills and further distance myself from the "I don't know how to do this, let me google it/find a library"-thought process.